BoraxTheClean/adaptable-antelopes/README.md

 ```
 ## Usage

 This application turns your terminal into your very own **Thought Box**.
-There, the only limits on the notes you can take are your imagination and the ASCII character set.
+The only limits on your notes are your imagination and the ASCII character set.

 By pressing `CTRL+K`, you can open a menu packed with minimalist functionality.
 From there, you can choose to create a new note or continue working on a previous note.
-The clean, functional design frees you from the clutter of other text editors
+The clean, functional design frees you from the clutter of other text editors.
 No more worrying about centering or choosing the "right" font - just write what comes to you.

 ## Features